 Top Speed: 47 mph

-Paul Vallée Chantecler Price: Well, there are only two left in the world, so start by wishing, then move on to praying.
-If you do come across one, the asking price is around $98k.
+Cost: Well, there are only two left in the world, so start by wishing, then move on to praying.
+The Petersen Automotive Museum in Los Angeles auctioned one in 2018 for $53,200

 This precursor to the Fiat 500 was affectionately nicknamed it Topolino or “Mickey Mouse” because of the slight similarity between the headlights and the mouse’s ears.
 And if we squint really hard, our paycheck looks like it has an extra 0 at the end.